NucleusEngineering/serverless/.journey/tutorial.neos.md

 <walkthrough-info-message>Did you know that you can also enforce the use of
 certain Binary Authorization policies?
 Using Organization Policies you can enforce the usage of policies at the level of an organization, a folder or individual projects in Resource Manager.
-You can allow-list with policies should be used by setting up the [`run.allowedBinaryAuthorizationPolicies`](https://cloud.google.com/binary-authorization/docs/run/requiring-binauthz-cloud-run#gcloud) policy.</walkthrough-info-message>
+You can allow-list which policies should be used by setting up the [`run.allowedBinaryAuthorizationPolicies`](https://cloud.google.com/binary-authorization/docs/run/requiring-binauthz-cloud-run#gcloud) policy.</walkthrough-info-message>